jwergieluk/wergieluk-com/content/posts/periscope.md

 {{< figure src="/periscope/pygame-0.png" >}}

 A surface is a bitmap and it's a fundamental concept in pygame.
 Essentially, a pygame app defines multiple surfaces, modifies their content (pixels) and copies one surface onto another.
-This resembles playing with multiple post-it notes of different sizes.
+This resembles playing with multiple stiky notes of different sizes.
 A screen surface is linked to the pygame window at run-time.
 We can update that window using the `pygame.display.flip()` method.
 For example, let's fill the screen surface with a color and update.

     color_fg, color_bg = pygame.Color(0xfff31bff), pygame.Color(0x1e2320ff)
     screen_surface.fill(color_bg)
     pygame.display.flip()
+    # changing the bg color visible

 {{< figure src="/periscope/pygame-1.png" >}}

-Creating a surface:
+Create a surface:

+    width, height = 20, 20
-    another_surface = pygame.Surface((20, 20))
+    another_surface = pygame.Surface((width, height))
     another_surface.fill(color_fg)

-A surface has width and height:
+Every surface has a width and a height:

     w, h = another_surface.get_width(), another_surface.get_height()